Floorp-Projects/Floorp/toolkit/components/telemetry/docs/internals/preferences.rst

   This preference is not present until the first run.
 After, its value is set to false.
 This is used to show the infobar with a more aggressive timeout if it wasn't shown yet.

+``datareporting.policy.firstRunURL``

+  If set, a browser tab will be opened on first run instead of the infobar.

 ``datareporting.policy.dataSubmissionEnabled``

   This is the data submission master kill switch.
 If disabled, no policy is shown or upload takes place, ever.